Posted in FI/RE, Most Popular 70 Comments Advertiser Disclosure

 These numbers are so large, they seem impossible to reach, don’t resonate with us, and actually discourage saving.
 But, backed by academic research, a lot changes when we start thinking about money in daily increments.
 Learn how I used this hack to transform my savings and reach financial independence.

-If are nerdy like me and want to go deeper on this topic check out the research of USC professor Daphna Oysterman here.
+If you are nerdy like me and want to go deeper on this topic check out the research of USC professor Daphna Oysterman here.

 There’s an easier way to retire early and reach financial independence.